matthew-l-weber/armperf/README.md

-peemuperf
+armperf
 =========

-Linux Performance Monitoring using PMU and TI EMIF data - ARM Cycles, Cache misses, Real DDR bandwidth, and more ...
+Performance Monitoring using ARM PMU extensions - ARM Cycles, Cache misses, and more ...

 Usage
 =========
---> insmod peemuperf.ko evdelay=500 evlist=1,68,3,4 evdebug=1 emifcnt=1 emiflist=2,3
+--> insmod armperf.ko evdelay=500 evlist=1,68,3,4 evdebug=1

---> rmmod peemuperf.ko
+--> rmmod armperf.ko

+NOTE: on many version of Android the insmod utility will _not_ pass module parameters!

 Parameters: